 As everything in our bodies is moving: the blood, the nutrients, the oxygen, the prana.
 The human body needs to keep these chakras open for a healthy body, mind, and soul.
-Blockages and samaskaras (emotional baggage buried deep down) can block our chakras, disturbing the flow of energy.
+Blockages and samskaras (emotional baggage buried deep down) can disrupt our chakras, disturbing the flow of energy.

 Connecting + Aligning The Chakras

-The seven chakras exist in the energetic body.
+The chakras exist in the energetic body.
 However, these chakras influence our physical body.

 The Chakras regulate the energy flow to our physical body through the meridians.